 VIDA is a follow-on study to GEMS in Mali, the Gambia and Kenya.
 Focused on understanding the impact of the rotavirus vaccine on MSD.

-David looking for input from GEMS team about which other data sets that they are aware of would be complimentary and valuable to host in EuPathDB, including but not limited to GEMS follow-on studies.
+David looking for input from GEMS team about which other data sets that they are aware of would be complementary and valuable to host in EuPathDB, including but not limited to GEMS follow-on studies.
 Note that early discussion is helpful, so as to help in study design and plan for what to expect, and when.

 HBGDki has >100 datasets focused on stunting.
-Spanning, genetic, anthropometry, clinical, observational.
+Spanning genetic, anthropometry, clinical, observational.

 Action Item: Tom to schedule a call with Thea, David, and others from QS and EuPathDB as appropriate, focused on understanding HBGDki datasets and tools to help guide this partnership and figure out what from HBGDki could be leveraged to mutual benefit.